sarahvii/phoenix-app/README.md

  - retrieve a list of share prices from an external API and allow the user to add shares to her portfolio.
  - View a chart of the current values in her portfolio.

-API, Libraries, Resources
-https://www.finnhub.io/ - Real-Time RESTful APIs and Websocket for Stocks, Currencies, and Crypto https://www.highcharts.com/ - HighCharts is an open-source library for rendering responsive charts.